ionic-team/ionic-site/content/docs/cli/index.md

 $ ionic start myNewProject
 ```

 `ionic start` will prompt you to select a "starter".
 We recommend using the `tutorial` starter for your first app.
+See [Starter Templates](/docs/cli/starters.html) for a full list.

 After selecting a starter, the CLI will create a new app named `myNewProject`.
 Once you `cd` into your project's directory, a few new commands become available to you, such as `ionic serve`: